Menu Thunderlow

 The original text from Domesday:

-As can be seen it is far from clear that Thunderlau can be written or known as Thunderlow.
-The Belcham, followed by text that means nothing to me, is taken as the location for Belchamp Walter as oppossed the the Belchamp reported to be "held" by the Canons of St. Pauls.
+As can be seen it is far from clear that Thunreslau can be written or known as Thunderlow.
+The Belcamp, followed by text that means nothing to me (Latin?), is taken as the location for Belchamp Walter as opposed the the Belchamp reported to be "held" by the Canons of St. Pauls.

 The interactive interface of Open Domesday is great to get a general feel of what the make-up of the region was in 1086 but how accurate is it?